 Choosing a Telephone System for Small Business

 It’s time for small companies to go virtual with their phone system.
-Of course I believe this — I sell virtual phone systems — but I declare it because the downward trend in the use and preference for traditional landline and desk phones at work is undeniable.
+Of course I believe this — I sell virtual phone systems for small businesses — but I declare it because the downward trend in the use and preference for traditional landline and desk phones at work is undeniable.
 Desk phone usage drops by nearly half for the small business employee under 45.
 Our survey findings predict that by the time today’s children enter the workforce, the desk phone will be extinct.
 While 61% of 45-60 year olds want to keep the desk phone around at work, only 38% percent of 30-45 year olds want to keep it.

 Walking into an office without any desk phones might sound absurd — but if it does, let me direct you to a video from 1974, where Arthur C. Clarke, prominent science writer and futurist, stands in front of a computer the size of our entire office, and predicts the Internet.
 He forecasts a day where man will have a small console in his home from which he can communicate, access his travel plans, his bank statement, and work from anywhere.